Amos Block: History

 In 2006, the Amos Block was renovated, and was renamed "The Amos."
-The building continues to serve as a multi-purpose structure, with retail (including, once again, a grocery store) on the first floor, and residential apartments on the upper floors.
+The building continued to serve as a multi-purpose structure, with retail (including, once again, a grocery store) on the first floor, and residential apartments on the upper floors.

+A sports pub opened in the building in 2011.

+A $3.7 million, four-story addition was built in 2016, with 19 apartments in the top three stories and retail space at street level.
+The addition was designed with a modern brick and stucco look.

+A 1,250-square-foot ice cream parlor opened on the first floor in 2018.